Drug defense lawyer with extensive experience defending drug cases

 Being charged with a Rhode Island drug crime can have life altering consequences.
-Rhode Island drug defense lawyer, John L. Calcagni III, has nearly two decades of court-room experience with successfully handles these types offenses.
+Rhode Island drug lawyer John L. Calcagni III, has nearly two decades of court-room experience with successfully handles these types offenses.

 Drug offenses in Rhode Island consist of both misdemeanor and felony crimes.
 Some felony offenses may result in a defendant being denied bail is not defended by an experienced lawyer.
 Convicted offenders face jail time and many other harsh collateral consequences.